New Zealand Post has launched a new Health and Wellness community programme called ActivePost.

 Starting with a few key partners, we will over time, support a broad range of programmes and activities to reach and benefit as many New Zealanders as we can.

-To find out more about ActivePost and events near you visit the ActivePost website.
+Find out more about ActivePost website and events near you.

 New Zealand Post is pleased to be supporting Hockey New Zealand and the Small Sticks programme developing the next generation of hockey players.

 Small Sticks is Hockey New Zealand’s nationally branded junior programme, designed to attract children aged 4–13 into hockey and foster a lifelong love of the sport.
 Small Sticks allows children to play hockey at a level equal to their ability, with the correct equipment and in the appropriate game format.

 Get Set Go

 Athletics New Zealand run a Fundamental Movement Skills programme for primary schools called Get Set Go.
 The programme has been proven on a small scale through regional trials and is now ready for national rollout.

 Over time activity levels of New Zealand children have declined and by partnering with Athletics New Zealand and Regional Sports Trusts, New Zealand Post can help young people develop a love of sport and recreation that leads to lifelong participation.
 To achieve this, young people must learn fundamental movement skills, be confident that they can participate and have positive expectations.

 Having fun in, on and around water is a significant part of the New Zealand way of life.
 We want to encourage people to get active and enjoy water based activity, but we want them to be safe.
 We have therefore teamed up with TVNZ to launch a national communications campaign to raise awareness of the need for water safety skills.

 Together with Water Safety New Zealand we will also implement a communications strategy that utilises traditional and social Maori activities to develop and promote the importance of appropriate water safety skills, attitudes and behaviours to Maori at a time when they are over represented in drowning statistics.